EGOproject/Learning_python-test_projects-/README.md

    <h2>*The EGO Guessing game 1.3 *</h2>
      <p> --This can help beginners to practice defining functions, while loops, if statements, and use of the random module--
      <br> --This is a guessing game with two modes now--
-      <br--The user inputs the rounds they want play, the range and then starts guessing the number the  computer randomly picks from the range.
-When the round are done,            the game ends--
+      <br>--The user inputs the rounds they want play, the range and then starts guessing the number the  computer randomly picks from the range.
+When the round are done,the game ends--
       <br>--The computer mode allows users to test the computer while guessing their number--
       <br>--there is a key at the bottom of the code for anyone who wants to interprte the code--
       <br><u><b>To try out the game use the exe file or download here https://github.com/EGOproject/Learning_python-test_projects-/raw/main/EGO%20Guessing%20game.exe</b></p>